top of page

 I once read a meditation book that said: you become the scientist of your own mind.
 You study your breath, you observe your thoughts and your body.
 In yoga, class after class, you notice without judgment.
 Some days you feel different, some days you discover something new—you gather knowledge through your own experience.

 This reminded me of a time in my twenties when I spent a month on the Pacific coast of Mexico, volunteering with a conservation group to protect sea turtles.
 Most of our work happened at night, under the stars, as we waited for the turtles to come ashore and lay their eggs.
 Then we would carefully collect them before predators arrived.
-I still treasure those nights—watching the sky, learning the rhythms of the turtles.
+I still treasure those nights, watching the sky, learning the rhythms of the turtles.
 For a while, I became a small “scientist” of the sand, the sea, and the stars.

 Yoga invites us into that same role: to observe, to stay curious, to learn from what is right in front of us.
-It’s a gentle but powerful practice of discovery—of becoming the scientist of your own body and mind.
+It’s a gentle but powerful practice of discovery, of becoming the scientist of your own body and mind.

 If you’d like to step into that role, join me in class this week.
-Together, we’ll practice noticing, learning, and growing—one breath at a time.
+Together, we’ll practice noticing, learning, and growing, one breath at a time.

-Join me this week in class to explore that same curiosity—becoming the scientist of your own body and mind, one breath at a time.
+Join me this week in class to explore that same curiosity, becoming the scientist of your own body and mind, one breath at a time.

-With warmth, Hélène 🌿
+See you in class, With warmth, Hélène

 bottom of page